ErrorInever/TelBotAudio/README.md

     # path to database
     __C.DB_PATH = r'uid.db'
     ```
+ 3. from command line execute **python handlers.py**

-Commands:
+Bot Commands:
-1. /convert uid - converts all voice messages which are stored on disk.
+/convert user_id - converts all voice messages of user_id for all records from database.